vladiulianbogdan/faas-getting-started/README.md

 # faas-getting-started
-A getting started template for Genezio Function
+A getting started template for Genezio Functions